cxumol/LLM-Toolbox-Telegram-Workers/doc/en/CONFIG.md

+> [!WARNING]
+> The document is AI generated, and I have no time to proofread it.
+Please create an issue or tell me if you find any errors.

 # Configuration

 It is recommended to fill in environment variables in the Workers configuration interface instead of directly modifying variables in the JS code.